 A mistake that beginner divers make is they bring too much equipment.
 The extra gear adds so much bulk and weight to their kit that it becomes hard for them to maneuver.
 Veteran divers know to bring only the essentials to streamline their profile.

 That’s why some divers don’t dive with a snorkel, for instance, because they calculated that the marginal benefits are not worth the extra bulk.
-The same can be said of a hypothetical scuba diving music delivery system, be it an in-ear headphone or speakers or whatever.
+The same can be said of a hypothetical scuba diving music delivery system, be it an in-ear headphone or underwater speakers.

 Anything that does not aid in your survival is generally considered a waste of space and an impediment to efficient scuba diving.
 Furthermore, the design of modern music devices, such as the wired or wireless in-ear headphones, are not good for scuba diving.